Southern All Stars: 1990s

-In the 1990s, the Japanese music industry prospered more than during other decades.
-Southern continued to enjoy commercial success and remained one of the mainstream groups of Japanese popular music throughout the 1990s.
+In the 1990s, the Japanese music industry prospered more than any other decade.
+Southern All Stars continued to enjoy commercial success and remained one of the mainstream groups of Japanese popular music throughout the 1990s.
 In 1990, Southern released a self-titled studio album, which became a million-seller.
 That same year, Kuwata directed a film called Inamura Jane.
-The movie was not well-received, but the soundtrack was very successful, reaching No. 1 on the Oricon Albums Chart and selling over 1 million copies, eventually becoming the best-selling Japanese soundtrack album of all time.
-"Manatsu no Kajitsu", a song written by Kuwata, was released as the lead single from the album, and climbed to the top 5 on the charts.
+Although the movie was not well-received, the soundtrack was very successful, reaching No. 1 and selling over one million copies, eventually becoming the best-selling Japanese soundtrack album of all time.
+"Manatsu no Kajitsu" was released as the lead single from the album and climbed to the top 5 on the charts.
 In 1991, Hong Kong singer Jacky Cheung covered the ballad in Chinese and enjoyed huge commercial success in several Asian countries.
-Dozens of other cover versions followed, from Asia to Europe; one of these is a Tagalog-language version sung by Donna Cruz, entitled "Isang Tanong, Isang Sagot", released in 1997.
+Dozens of other cover versions followed, from Asia to Europe; one being a Tagalog-language version sung by Donna Cruz, entitled "Isang Tanong, Isang Sagot", released in 1997.
 The soundtrack also included another highlight, "Kibō no Wadachi".
-Having appeared on the album only, the song is well known as one of Southern's most significant songs.
+Appearing only on the album, the track is well-known as one of Southern's most significant songs.

 In 1991, Kazuyuki Sekiguchi left the band temporarily to overcome health problems, not returning until 1995.
 The next year, 1992, the remaining members released two singles "Shulaba-La-Bamba" and "Namida no Kiss" simultaneously.
-The latter marked the top of the Oricon Singles Chart for 7 weeks and sold more than 1.5 million copies.
-It was their first million-selling single and finally marked the top five on the Japanese Year-End singles chart for 1992.
-Two months from the release of those successful singles, their tenth studio album, Yo ni Manyō no Hana ga Sakunari, was released.
-At first, Kuwata planned to release it as a double album, but finally decided to omit some of the songs, including 1991 No. 1 hit single "Neo Bravo!!"
+The latter topped the Oricon Singles Chart for 7 weeks and sold more than 1.5 million copies.
+It was their first million-selling single and reached the top five on the year-end singles chart for 1992.
+Two months after the release of those singles, their tenth studio album, Yo ni Manyō no Hana ga Sakunari, was released.
+Kuwata initially planned to release it as a double album, but eventually omitted some of the songs, including 1991 No. 1 hit single "Neo Bravo!!".
 The album has sold nearly 1.8 million copies.